Choosing a Moving Truck For Your Long-Distance Move

 Now, how about your stuff inside the truck?

 If you have a home insurance policy, check that before the move.
 Some policies will cover your items if they’re damaged while they’re on the truck.
 Be sure to ask your agent to be clear.
-One caveat: most policies do not cover the items if they’re damaged while being carried – that is, if you drop that 50-inch TV, you’ll be footing the bill for a new one.
+One caveat: Most policies do not cover the items if they’re damaged while being carried.
+So, if you drop that 50-inch TV, you’ll be footing the bill for a new one.